 Established in 2017, The MOG Project is an advocacy organization devoted to raising awareness, educating doctors, patients, and caregivers, and advancing research to support those suffering from MOG-AD.
 The organization’s focus is to provide accurate information, create a trusted community, collaborate with experts in the field, and fundraise to support MOG-AD-related research.

-Scheduled to launch on November 22, 2019, the inaugural project of the partnership is MOGmentum, an ongoing series of easy-to-understand visuals aimed to educated the lay public about MOG-AD via social media.
+Scheduled to launch on November 22, 2019, the inaugural project of the partnership is MOGmentum, a series of easy-to-understand visuals aimed to educate the lay public about MOG-AD via social media.
 Though even more rare than NMO, MOG-AD prevalence is increasing as research and awareness continues to grow; there still remains confusion among both the patient and medical community regarding the difference between NMO and MOG-AD.

 Motivated by the new relationship and MOGmentum, The MOG Project’s co-founder and executive director, Julia Lefelar, says,

 “We are so excited to collaborate with TSF on this project that will reach so many members of our small but mighty community!
 This eye-catching series is designed to inspire patients of MOG-AD to absorb everything they should know; it’s prevalence, symptoms, diagnosis, treatment options, and more!
 We hope the audience will find the series to be truly MOGnificent!”